lexuslie/100-days-of-code/log.md

 **Thoughts** I coded 3 times this week.
 Building a habit is hard, but it is becoming easier to code for daily.

 **REMINDER** Ain't no laws with White Claw.

+### Day 4: January 10, 2021 Sunday

+**Today's Progress**: I've gone through a couple of exercises on FreeCodeCamp.

+**Thoughts** First back to back of the 100-day SZN.
+Felt good.
+I did not get a chance to code as long as I wanted to, but I made sure I did something.

+**REMINDER** Sunday Scaries r v real.